Craps: Bank craps

+Once a point is set and a missout occurs, the dice are passed to the person on the shooter's left, who becomes the new shooter.

 Craps table

-Players use casino chips rather than cash to bet on the Craps "layout," a fabric surface which displays the various bets.
+Players use casino chips rather than cash to bet on the Craps "layout", a fabric surface which displays the various bets.
 The bets vary somewhat among casinos in availability, locations, and payouts.
 The tables roughly resemble bathtubs and come in various sizes.
 In some locations, chips may be called checks, tokens, or plaques.

 Against one long side is the casino's table bank: as many as two thousand casino chips in stacks of 20.
 The opposite long side is usually a long mirror.
 The U-shaped ends of the table have duplicate layouts and standing room for approximately eight players.
-In the center of the layout is an additional group of bets which are used by players from both ends.
+In the center of the layout is an additional group of side bets which are used by players from both ends.
 The vertical walls at each end are usually covered with a rubberized target surface covered with small pyramid shapes to randomize the dice which strike them.
 The top edges of the table walls have one or two horizontal grooves in which players may store their reserve chips.

 The table is run by up to four casino employees: a boxman seated (usually the only seated employee) behind the casino's bank, who manages the chips, supervises the dealers, and handles "coloring up" players (exchanging small chip denominations for larger denominations in order to preserve the chips at a table); two base dealers who stand to either side of the boxman and collect and pay bets to players around their half of the table; and a stickman who stands directly across the table from the boxman, takes and pays (or directs the base dealers to do so) the bets in the center of the table, announces the results of each roll (usually with a distinctive patter), and moves the dice across the layout with an elongated wooden stick.